N Engl J Med April 8, 2004

 Setting

-Population Patients hospitalized with acute coronary syndrome (STEMI, NSTEMI, or high-risk unstable angina) within the preceding 10 days.
+Population Patients hospitalized for an acute coronary syndrome (acute myocardial infarction or high-risk unstable angina) within the preceding 10 days.

-Outcome Composite of all-cause mortality, myocardial infarction, documented unstable angina requiring rehospitalization, revascularization (performed at least 30 days after randomization), and stroke.
+Outcome Composite of death from any cause, myocardial infarction, documented unstable angina requiring rehospitalization, revascularization (performed ≥30 days after randomization), or stroke.

 Study Limitations